-Please have a look at the 'news' section of the website for the latest information - appointments now available to be booked.
+Please have a look at the 'news' section of the website for the latest information - appointments for some age groups are now available to be booked.

 If you would like to help support the future of General Practice then please have your vaccination at your surgery.